BookingBug/generator-bookingbug/README.md

 ### Editing Templates

-Templates are loaded via a projects dependancy to the SDK.
+Templates are loaded via a projects dependency to the SDK.
 In order to edit them, take copies of the templates and add them to the `templates` directory.

 > To have easy access to the templates, clone the [SDK](https://github.com/BookingBug/bookingbug-angular).